garyzhubc/STAT406-2017/Lecture12/README.md

 }
 ```

-In order to obtain the predictions of each tree in my bag on the test set, I could either:
+Given a new data set, in order to obtain the corresponding predictions for each tree in the ensemble, one could either:

--   loop over them, and average the *N* vectors of predictions; or
+-   loop over the *N* trees, averaging the corresponding *N* vectors of predictions; or
 -   use `sapply` (check the help page if you are not familiar with the `apply` functions in `R`).

-The later is much more elegant and compact, and both give exactly the same results.
+The later option results in code that is much more elegant, efficient (allowing for future uses of the ensemble), and compact.
+Of course both give exactly the same results.
+Below we illustrate both strategies.
 If we use the **first approach** we obtain the following estimated MSPE using the test set:

 ``` r
 pr.bagg2 <- rep(0, nrow(dat.te))